mvp5464/interviewPrep/JavaScript.md

 function (a=1, b=1) { /*function code*/ } # If value is not passed

-# End Your Switche block with Defaults
+# End Your Switch block with Defaults

 # ==> Avoid creating Number, String, and Boolean as Objects
 # Declaring these types as objects, slows down execution speed, and produces nasty side effects: